hamidreza-ghader/MBT/README.md

 With our model building tool you can do step 2 to 4 assuming that you already have a word aligned parallel corpus in hand.
 All these steps can be done by a single script.

     build-models-from-wordAligned-bitext.pl

+## Installation

+There is no need to install the model building tool itself.
+It works right after cloning from the repository.
+However, the dependencies should be addressed beforehand.

+### Dependecies

+This model building tool has dependencies to three binary files from [Moses](http://www.statmt.org/moses/?n=Moses.Releases) translation system.
+These files include:

+* consolidate
+* extract
+* score

+In order to meet the dependencies, first install Moses translation tool following the [installation instructions](http://www.statmt.org/moses/?n=Moses.Releases).

+After installation, copy the aforementioned binary files from Moses installation directory to the following path:

+    [PATH-TO-MODEL-BUILDING-TOOL-HOME]/dependencies/moses/bin/

+Now the tool can be used by calling it using the command given in the example above.

 a sample calling of the script is as follows: